-Since Version 1.9 we provide a distribution of and interface to the Fission Reaction Event Yield Algorithm (FREYA).
-FREYA enables the emission of completely correlated fission secondaries from individual realizations of fission processes on an event-by-event basis for the following isotopes
+Since version 1.9 we provide a distribution of an interface to the Fission Reaction Event Yield Algorithm.
+Starting with version 2.0, FREYA [1] enables the emission of completely correlated fission secondaries from individual realizations of fission processes on an event-by-event basis for the following isotopes

-- neutron-induced fission: $^{233}$ U, $^{235}$ U, and $^{239}$ Pu, up to $E_n = 20$ MeV - spontaneous fission: U, Pu, Cm, and Cf
+- neutron-induced fission: 233 U, 235 U, 238 U, 239 Pu and 241 Pu, from thermal up to $E_n = 20$ MeV - spontaneous fission: 238U, 238Pu, 240Pu, 242Pu, 244Cm and 252Cf

-FREYA is written in Fortran 90 and has been tested with private builds of MCNPX and Geant4 with both gfortran and the Intel Fortran compiler.
+FREYA is written in FORTRAN 90 and has been tested with private builds of MCNPX and Geant4.10 with both gfortran and the Intel Fortran compiler.
 For more information regarding FREYA see http://nuclear.llnl.gov/simulation.